The Chronicles of Arborell - Access Page

 An Introduction for New Travellers

-The Chronicles of Arborell is a gamebook series like no other, a wide-ranging interactive fantasy that will ultimately include more than 40 titles.
-When complete this series will not only encompass 14 gamebooks but also:
+The Chronicles of Arborell is a wide-ranging interactive fantasy that will ultimately include more than 80 individual titles.
+When complete this series will encompass:

 Core Gamebooks